 Most of us don’t think about whether we have a leaky or running toilet.
 However, these common toilet problems can waste lots of water over time, affecting the environment and your pocketbook.
-According the EPA, addressing easy-to-fix leaks can save homeowners more than 10 percent on their water bills.
+According the Environmental Protection Agency, addressing easy-to-fix leaks can save homeowners more than 10% on the water portion of their utility bills.

 It can be tricky to know if your toilet has a leak.
-That’s how Hillsboro Water (HW) and the Regional Water Providers Consortium—a group of 20+ local water providers plus the regional government Metro—can help.
-Use these “Four Rs” to tackle your toilet and start saving water and money inside your home:
+That’s how the Hillsboro Water Department and the Regional Water Providers Consortium — a group of more than 20 local water providers plus the regional government Metro — can help.
+Use these “Four Rs” to tackle your toilet, and start saving water and money inside your home: